livecode/livecode/docs/notes/feature-unicode_support.md

 ## Property: useUnicode

-This property should not be used in new code, as it only affects the behaviour of numToChar and charToNum, which are themselves deprecated.
+This property should not be used in new code, as it only affects the behaviour of **numToChar** and **charToNum**, which are themselves deprecated.

 ## Functions: uniEncode, uniDecode

 These functions should not be used in new code as their existing behaviour is incompatible with the new, transparent Unicode handling (the resulting value will be treated as binary data rather than text).
 These functions are only useful in combination with the also-deprecated unicode properties described below.

+## Function: measureUnicodeText

+This function should not be used in new code. **measureUnicodeText**(*tText*) is equivalent to **measureText**(**textDecode**(*tText*, "UTF16")).

-## Property: unicodeText, unicodeLabel, unicodeTitle, unicodeTooltip, unicodePlainText, unicodeFormattedText
+## Properties: unicodeText, unicodeLabel, unicodeTitle, unicodeTooltip, unicodePlainText, unicodeFormattedText

 These properties should not be used in new code; simply set the text, label, title etc. as normal.
 Assigning values other than those returned from **uniEncode** to these properties will not produce the desired results.

+The following are now equivalent:

+`	set the unicodeText of field 1 to tText
+	set the text of field 1 to textDecode(tText, "UTF16")`
-**set the unicodeText of** *field 1* **to** *tText* is now equivalent to **set the text of** *field 1* **to textDecode**(*tText*, "UTF16") and similarly for the other unicode-prefixed properties.
+and similarly for the other unicode-prefixed properties.

-## Function: measureUnicodeText

-This function should not be used in new code. **measureUnicodeText**(*tText*) is equivalent to **measureText**(**textDecode**(*tText*, "UTF16")).